Pradeep241094/chatgpt-whatsapp-integration/README.md

 Uses OpenAI's advanced GPT models to provide text-based answers for queries.
 🔧 Core Functionality:

-Our system uses dotenv for environment management and node-fetch for HTTP requests.
+This system uses dotenv for environment management and node-fetch for HTTP requests.
 A special mechanism fetches the latest WhatsApp web version to ensure compatibility.
 The script is set to recognize commands prefixed with "#", processes them, and utilizes OpenAI's capability to respond with either an image or a text message, based on the command context.